 - Drive more sales through your website

 Next, take your general goal and create a baseline metric.
-For example, if your goal is to extend reach, how many people see your content on average today?
-From that baseline, choose a percentage of growth you’d like to see and set a deadline to achieve it.
+For example, how many people see your content on average today if your goal is to extend your reach?
+Choose a percentage of growth you'd like to see from that baseline and set a deadline to achieve it.

 Step 3: Create a Content Plan, Calendar, and Approval Process